The Bitcoin discussion, below, offers a solid introduction to

 “Medium”is a good word for money, because it is an intermediate layer between things of value — the thing that you sold today and the thing that you will buy tomorrow.

 Was the Cowry shell really the first form of currency?
 It’s difficult to look further into the past, especially into events that occurred before written language.
-But we can be certain that with the rise of central governments, currencies were coined by banks and by nations.
-But this gives rise to two classes of currency.
-Things like gold and Cowry shells which have inherent value because of their limited supply—and things that are valuable because of someone says that they are valuable (dollars or other national currencies).
+There is evidence that obsidian, a semi precious gem stone, was used as currency as far back as 12,000 BCE.
+But, with the rise of central governments, currencies were coined by banks and by nations.
+This gives rise to two classes of currency: Things like gold and Cowry shells which have inherent value because of their limited supply—and things that are valuable because someone says that they are valuable (dollars or other national currencies).

 Cowry shells are like gold.
 They are portable and honored everywhere, just like a coin.
 And yet they are not minted by a central authority.
-Instead, they have value, as long as the new supply is limited by natural law, and as long as individual traders believe that their suppliers will continue to desire them.
-With all monies – clams, gold or government-issued cash – when a majority of productive individuals agree that coins have value, it becomes possible to save and to time shift assets.
+Instead, they have value, as long as the new supply is limited by natural law, and as long as individual traders believe that other traders will continue to desire them.
+With all monies – sea shells, gold or government-issued notes – when a majority of productive individuals agree that coins have value, it becomes possible to save money or to time-shift assets.
 For example, if you produce clothes – but you aren’t immediately hungry – you can sell your clothes and accumulate wealth.
 Unlike asparagus or shoes, currency is fungible and it doesn’t spoil.
 Of course, it is also easier to tax.

 Putting your faith in money is terribly risky especially in the 21st century.
 It is rapidly eroded by inflation and debt.
 It is easily taxed.
 It is manipulated by day traders and emerging nations, and it’s value is dramatically influenced by energy, and political/social policy.